davidson16807/sublime_contextual_move/README.md

 ## FAQ

+#Why?

+Plenty of reasons:
+ * Provide vim-like navigation without the steep learning curve

+ * Vastly expand a user's hotkey repertoire without taxing memory

+ * Eliminate the need to leave the home row when navigating through text

+ * Create an economy of hotkeys, freeing up keyboard real estate so users can create their own hotkeys

 ###Why not `Ctrl+WASD`?
  Because `Ctrl+S` and `Ctrl+A` are some of the most widely adopted hotkeys of all time and I don't plan to remap their behavior.